 Don't make the mistake of focusing just on rates and fees when negotiating.
 The first place to start is with the pricing model on which the processor's markup is based.

-Processors use two types of pricing models called tiered and interchange pass through.
+Processors often use two types of pricing models, called tiered and interchange pass through.
 Tiered pricing is opaque and expensive.
 If your business already accepts credit cards, you're probably familiar with tiered pricing because it's the one that results in expensive mid and non-qualified surcharges.

-Processors prefer to offer tiered pricing to small businesses because tiered pricing generates decent profits even on lower volume businesses.
+Processors prefer to offer tiered pricing to small businesses because tiered pricing generates higher profits even on lower volume businesses.
 While processors need to make money, too, there's no reason you have to help them make huge profits at your expense.

 Interchange pass through pricing, on the other hand, results in lower costs and it doesn't have any surcharges or pricing tiers.
 This makes interchange pass through more transparent and much less expensive than tiered pricing.